Omni-Attribute: Open-vocabulary Attribute Encoder for Visual Concept Personalization: Implementation Details

 First, we collect 23.7M image pairs from an in-house image collection dataset, where images are organized into thematic collections.
 As shown in~\cref{fig:datasets}(a), images within the same collection are typically captured during a single photo session, exhibiting both shared and distinct characteristics across multiple visual aspects.
 We randomly sample two images from each theme to form pairs, producing diverse combinations of positive and negative attributes.
 In total, the dataset contains 600K unique attribute labels.
 We qualitatively demonstrate the richness and diversity of these labels through a word cloud visualization in~\cref{fig:data_annotation}.
 To further enhance representations for ``\textit{person identity},'' we additionally sample an identity-centric subset consisting of 2.21M image pairs, where paired images depict the same individual(s), as shown in~\cref{fig:datasets}(b).

-While this \textit{image collection dataset} is large-scale and rich in attribute diversity, its image pairs often exhibit multiple entangled positive attributes, making it challenging to isolate a single user-specified attribute.
+While these \textit{image collection datasets} are large-scale and rich in attribute diversity, their image pairs often exhibit multiple entangled positive attributes, making it challenging to isolate one attribute.
 To address this limitation, we construct seven additional datasets, each focusing on a specific attribute (\eg, \textit{facial expression}, \textit{background}, or \textit{lighting}).
 As illustrated in~\cref{fig:datasets}(c-i), image pairs in these datasets are designed to share only one or a few positive attributes, facilitating the learning of attribute-specific representations.
 The detailed curation process for these datasets is summarized as follows:

-During training, we assign a sampling weight of 100 to both the image collection dataset and its identity-centric subset, and a weight of 1 to each attribute-specific dataset.
+During training, we assign a sampling weight of 100 to both image collection datasets, and a weight of 1 to each attribute-specific dataset.